Zakrok09/ts-automata/README.md

 ## Usage

-Automatons can be created by initialising an `Alphabet` to feed to the Automaton, defining the states of the automaton and finally the transition function.
+Automata can be created by initialising an `Alphabet` to feed to the Automaton, defining the states of the automaton and finally the transition function.
 The code below is an example of creating and running input on a DFA.